Deep xVA solver -- A neural network based counterparty credit risk management framework: Numerical results

 \subsection{Recursive FVA computation}

 In this section, we provide an FVA calculation that serves as a further validation of Algorithm \ref{algo:solverForXva} for recursive valuation adjustments.
 For the sake of illustration, we simplify the framework of \cite{bgo2019} so that we recover the funding equations of \cite{pit10}.
 More specifically, we assume that there is no default risk, i.e. $\tau^C=\tau^B=+\infty$.
 We consider the case of a bank trading a forward on a single underlying stock, in line with Example \ref{sec:fwdExample}.
 We set $r^{c,b}=r^{c,l}=r= 0.02$, and $r^{f,b}=r^{f,l}=0.04$.
-Due to the different interest rates for funding and collateral, the clean value of the contract is not at par.
-We assume that the claim is perfectly uncollateralized, i.e.\ $C_t\equiv 0$ $\mathrm d \QQ\otimes \mathrm dt$-a.s.
+Due to the different interest rates for funding and collateral, the clean value of the contract is not at par. {For the moment } we assume that the claim is perfectly uncollateralized, i.e.\ $C_t\equiv 0$ $\mathrm d \QQ\otimes \mathrm dt$-a.s.
 In this case, as first shown in \cite{pit10} and then \cite{bgo2019} among others, one can employ a risk neutral valuation formula where the discount rate is given by the unsecured funding rate $r^f=r^{f,b}=r^{f,l}$.
 Precisely, we can write the solution of the pricing problem as

 The analytic computation of the clean value of the forward contract at time $t$ yields $\widehat{V}_0^{\mathrm{exact}} = 1.9801$.
 The claim is however uncollateralized, hence, by applying a risk neutral valuation formula where the discounting rate is now $r^f$, we obtain $V^{\mathrm{exact}}_0 =1.9409$.
 The difference between the two analytic computations provides us with the exact value of the FVA, i.e.\ $\overline{\rm FVA}^{\mathrm{exact}}_0=0.0392$.
-For this experiment we apply Algorithm \ref{algo:solverForXva} with the following parameters that are the same both for the estimation of the clean value and the FVA: we use $N = 100$ and $L=64$ and $P = 2048$.
+For this experiment we apply Algorithm \ref{algo:solverForXva} with the following parameters that are the same both for the estimation of the clean value and the FVA: we use $N = 100$, $L=64$, $P = 2048$ {and $\mathcal I=4000$} .
 We use two neural networks for the clean value and the FVA both having 2 hidden layers with $d+20$ nodes.

-We then applied Algorithm \ref{algo:solverForXva} to the xVA BSDE associated with FVA and obtained an initial value of $\overline{\rm FVA}_0=0.0395$, thus a validation of our proposed numerical procedure.
+We then apply Algorithm \ref{algo:solverForXva} to the xVA BSDE associated with FVA and obtain an initial value of $\overline{\rm FVA}_0=0.0395$, thus a validation of our proposed numerical procedure. {We evaluate the performance of the solver in the reconstruction of exposure trajectories computing the average terminal square error on the FVA, i.e. $\frac1P \sum^P_{p=1} ( \overline{\cX}^{*,(p)}_{N} )^2$ which, for a chosen single run of the algorithm, is found to be $3.36 \times 10^{-5}$ (comparable with the loss function $3.11\times 10^{-5}$ given by the solver ).} \